affinidi/eventi-workshop/docs/credentials-issuance.md

-## Issue Event Ticket as Verifiable Credential
+## Module 2: Issue Event Ticket as W3C Verifiable Credential

 Eventi App will issue tickets as digitally verifiable credentials for their consumers who purchased event tickets to enable digital trust.

 Credential Issuance Service provides applications with secure methods of issuing and claiming credentials.
-It implements the [OID4VCI](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) (OpenID for Verifiable Credential Issuance) protocol, which provides the mechanism for Issuers to issue Verifiable Credentials to Affinidi Vault users and obtain the credentials using the OAuth 2.0 authorisation flow.
+It implements the [OpenID for Verifiable Credential Issuance - OID4VCI](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) protocol, which provides the mechanism for Issuers to issue Verifiable Credentials to Affinidi Vault users and obtain the credentials using the OAuth 2.0 authorisation flow.

 More Details on Affinidi Credential Issuance Service is available on [Affinidi Documentation](https://docs.affinidi.com/docs/affinidi-elements/credential-issuance/)